pschiltz/VisAnVisStat/Deploy_and_Configure.md

 copy "C:\SAS Software Depot\sid_files\sas*.txt" "C:\SAS Software Depot\sid_files\sid.txt"
 "C:\SAS Software Depot\setup.exe" -quiet -wait -responsefile "C:\Users\sasadm\Downloads\sdwresponse.properties"
 ```
 4. The command will execute and return.
 But the install and configuration will take approximately 30 minutes.
-You can monitor the XXXXX process in Task Manager to determine if it is still running.
+You can monitor the **SDW window launcher application** process in Task Manager to determine if it is still running.
 You can also watch for the presence of c:\program files\sashome and c:\sas\config.

 ### Adjustments Required for Non-Default Values